dannymagnus/CI_MS2_Space-Trek/README.md

 *4. As a first time user I want to be able to play a test my knowledge quiz*

 *5. As a first time user, I want be able to add a username and shipname so that my experience will be personalised.*

+*13. As a site owner; I want all form fields validated as to not have any empty values.*

 #### Game start screen
 ![Registration screen](docs/features/feature-game-start-screen.png)

 The game start screen consists of three sections. <br>
 - The image of the ship shows at this point and is continued throughout the quiz.
 - The other section consists of the rules of the quiz, as well as a brief story set up to engage visitors.
-- The button to begin the quiz
+- The button to begin the quiz.

 **This screen covers the following user stories:**